LozFunk/zesty_bar_project/README.md

 2. Import `zesty_bar_project.sql` into your MySQL database.
 3. Update `config/db.php` with your database credentials.
 4. Access the site via your local server (e.g., `http://localhost/php/zesty_bar_project/`).
-5. Admin dashboard is at `/admin/login.php`.
+5. Admin dashboard is at `/admin/login.php`. (username: admin, password: admin)

 ## License
 Font licenses are included in the `fonts/` directory.